COSTHACK

 What Does An Engine Harness Do?

+Have you often wondered what does an engine wiring harness do?
 An engine harness connects and transmits power from the battery to the starter, alternator, ignition coils, fuel pump, air intake system, and emission control components.

 It also sends signals from these components back to your car’s computer for evaluation.
 The computer then sends out commands to the engine.